10 min read

 The Journalistic Translation (Verbal Boundaries)

 In Between the Glass, Renee is a sports journalist and Ben is a hockey player trained to give media-friendly non-answers.
-Their relationship hinges entirely on the concept of being "Off the Record."
+Their relationship hinges entirely on the concept of being "off the record."

 In journalism, "off the record" means the information cannot be published.
 In their romance, it becomes the gateway to absolute honesty.